KL0010/POS_IMS/README.md

 <br />
 Then go into client root folder to run Angular. <br />
 Further information in found in README.md in client root folder.<br /><br />
-IMS.exe is located in bin folder in IMS root folder.
+IMS.exe is located in bin folder in IMS root folder.<br/> <br/>
+Authentication and Authorisation component will be integrated after 30/6/2024.